-From this chapter onwards, results focus on the EURO-CORDEX multi-model ensemble computed following the formulation of the ENS3 (Equation 15), which considers the weights of each of the 13RCMs.
+The results presented from this chapter onwards are based on the EURO-CORDEX multi-model ensemble, computed following the formulation of the ENS3 (Equation 15), which considers a multi-variable weighting approach for each of the 13 RCMs.

 5.1.
 Temperature